 In addition to less-alcoholic options, you may want to consider throwing in a few low-cal, low-carb cans, especially if you’re with a larger crew.
 You may not be worried about your beach bod, but there’s a decent chance that someone in the group is.
 Plus, “good light beer” is no longer a complete oxymoron, thanks to some surprisingly flavorful options on the market right now.
 You might also want to include a couple 8 oz. mini-cans, also known as “nips,” both because these baby serving sizes stay colder and because they’re friggin’ adorable.

 While you’re at it, toss in a couple non-alcoholic beers as well.
-One of your friends may not be drinking and my not want to make a big fuss about it.
+One of your friends might not be drinking and may not want to make a big fuss about it.
 Or perhaps they enjoy the taste of beer, but want to pace themselves.
 Either way, you never know who might appreciate having options.

 As the sun winds down and the temperature starts to cool off, you may find yourself craving something a little stronger on the palate.
 We’re partial to bone-dry, extra-bubbly brut IPAs, but there are all sorts of stellar IPAs on the market right now that could hit the spot.
 While we’d recommend pairing these guys with food (you did remember to bring snacks, right?), there’s no reason not to enjoy them.